Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

-This behaviour of the global quantities and the energy spectra is easily explained by examining the rich dynamical behaviour of the velocity fields depicted in Fig.~\ref{fig:traceB} (b).
+This behavior of the global quantities and the energy spectra is easily explained by examining the rich dynamical behavior of the velocity fields depicted in Fig.~\ref{fig:traceB} (b).
 At around $t/t_* \approx 62.6$, the velocity field (red solid line) develops a steep-gradient, leading to the formation of a pre-shock singularity at $x=\pi$; the corresponding energy spectrum has an exponentially decaying tail.
 Slightly later, at $t/t_* \approx 63.1$, the velocity field almost develops a discontinuity at $x=\pi$ and a tyger appears at the origin (domain has a periodic boundary condition) with a bulge of truncation waves.
 At this instant of time, truncation waves are present over the entire domain though the bulge at the origin is much larger.
-The $\Omega(t)$ ($\nu_r(t)$) is close to its maximum (minimum) value for the cycle; the corresponding energy spectrum exhibits a power-law $k^{-\alpha(t)}$ region till $\kmax$, along with a presence of oscillations.
-Subsequently, at $t/t_*=64.1$ the amplitude of the truncation waves is decreased though the tyger is still present, see the velocity profile indicated by a sky-blue solid line in Fig.~\ref{fig:traceB} (b).
-Finally, at $t/t_* \approx 64.5$ the truncation waves are completely damped out; the $\Omega(t)$ decreases to a much lower value, equivalently, $\nu_r(t)$ rises to a moderately high value; $E(k)$ regains the exponentially decaying tail.
-For the duration of the RB runs, we observe that this cycle repeats itself again and again, see Fig.~\ref{fig:traceB} (c) for the spatio-temporal evolution.
+The $\Omega(t)$ ($\nu_r(t)$) is close to its maximum (minimum) value for the cycle; the corresponding energy spectrum exhibits a power-law $k^{-\alpha(t)}$ region till $\kmax$, along with the presence of oscillations.
+Subsequently, at $t/t_*=64.1$ the amplitude of the truncation waves is decreased though the tyger is still present, see the velocity profile indicated by a light sky-blue solid line in Fig.~\ref{fig:traceB} (b).
+Finally, at $t/t_* \approx 64.5$ the truncation waves are completely damped out; the $\Omega(t)$ decreases to a much lower value, equivalently, $\nu_r(t)$ rises to a moderately high value; and $E(k)$ regains the exponentially decaying tail.
+For the duration of the RB runs, this cycle persists, see Fig.~\ref{fig:traceB} (c) for the spatio-temporal evolution.
+We illustrate the full dynamics in Appendix~\ref{app:tygersBEregB}.

-In summary, the oscillatory behaviour of the global quantities is associated with appearance, disappearance and reappearance of tygers in the velocity field.
+In summary, the oscillatory behavior of the global quantities is associated with appearance, disappearance and reappearance of tygers in the velocity field.